Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

     Environment variables must be set if using an Azure Key Vault, for more information see [Setting up an Azure Key Vault](KeyVault/Azure-Key-Vault.md)

-### Hashicorp Vault key pairs
+### HashiCorp Vault key pairs

-The keys in the pair are stored as a secret in a Hashicorp Vault.
+The keys in the pair are stored as a secret in a HashiCorp Vault.
 Additional configuration can also be provided if the Vault is configured to use TLS and if the AppRole auth method is being used at a different path to the default (`approle`):

-=== "v0.10.3 onwards"
+=== "v0.10.3 and later"

     ```json
     "keys": {